EasonNYC/RainGauge/README.md

 - Rain events trigger immediate wake-up via interrupt

 ### Debug Mode
-- Activated by grounding GPIO 12 at startup
+- Activated by grounding GPIO 12 at startup (using a switch)
 - Enables OTA programming
 - Prevents deep sleep for continuous operation
-- Exit debug mode by releasing GPIO 12
+- Exit Debug mode by opening the switch (will go back into deep sleep)

 ## Data Output